Landlords will need to take action to insulate and install smoke alarms in certain rentals after a law change.

 The Government was criticised by opposition parties after that was decided against.
 Dr Smith said costs would be passed on to tenants, with data on ceiling heat loss showing such a change would have a marginal impact.

-Labour leader Andrew Little has his own Bill before Parliament, which would make it compulsory for all rental properties to have insulation, heating and ventilation.
+Labour leader Andrew Little has his own bill before Parliament, which would make it compulsory for all rentals to have insulation, heating and ventilation.